Car speakers FAQ

 A: While manufacturers give a range of RMS, or continuous, power that will work for the speaker, getting towards the upper end of that power range or even exceeding it yields the best results.
 That said, a speaker with a lower RMS power range will be more suitable for powering with a factory or aftermarket stereo, while a higher RMS range will work better with an external amplifier.

-Q: Will my factory radio power aftermarket speakers?
+Q: Will my factory radio power a set of aftermarket speakers?

 A: In most cases, yes.
-Aftermarket speakers will certainly sound better with a little more juice, but most of our speakers will perform well even with factory power.
+Aftermarket speakers will certainly sound better with a little more juice, but most of our speakers will sound just fine with factory power.
 The exceptions are matched component sets, and any speaker with a minimum RMS power rating of 8 watts or more.

 Q: Do speakers with a higher efficiency rating sound better?